 When sending out initial emails to your prospects, it’s common practice to address their pain points, but now that you have identified and know the account you’re selling to, you are now able to specifically pinpoint their pain points based on the data that you have gathered.

 This lets them know that you understand their struggles and that you genuinely want to help them rather than just trying to sell to them.

 For your phone calls, you can apply the same principles used in your emails/socials for your phone calls.
 The advantage you have here is that your conversation is in real time.
 Since it’s real time you are able to get instant feedback and ask more probing follow-up questions in order to further qualify your prospects.

-Website personalization is an important part of the ABM strategy as it will allow you to tailor your creative and messaging on the website to each of your target accounts.
+Website personalization is an important part of the ABM strategy as it will allow you to tailor your creatives and messaging on the website to each of your target accounts.

 Last but not least you have your webinars.
-Like your website, by hosting webinars it lets you engage different buyers at different stages of their buying process.
-You can create different kinds of webinars such as “how-to” webinars to target the Champion, for example or hold another webinar about more technical topics for other buyer roles.
+Like your website, hosting webinars let you engage different buyers at different stages of their buying process.
+You can create different kinds of webinars such as “how-to” webinars to target the Champion, for example, or hold another webinar about more technical topics for other buyer roles.